 A single-point sling attaches to one point on your rifle, typically near the rear sling swivel or buffer tube (common on AR-15s).

-This setup allows the rifle to hang freely, prioritizing speed and ease of movement.
+The rifle hangs freely, prioritizing speed and ease of movement.

 Pros of Single-Point Slings